orsenthil/senthil.learntosolveit.com-deploy/posts/2007/03/02/marvin-minsky-on-ai.md

 but simply a different architecture for conventional computers.
 Let me go on a little tangent here.

-Now that we've reached the limits of the Von Neumann architecture [wikipedia.org], we're starting to see a new wave of innovation in CPU design.
+Now that we've reached the limits of the {{% wikipedia article="Von Neumann architecture" %}}
+[wikipedia.org], we're starting to see a new wave of innovation in CPU design.
 The Cell is part of that, but also the stuff ATI [amd.com] and NVIDIA [nvidia.com] are doing is also very interesting.
 Instead of one monolithic processor connected to a giant memory through a tiny bottleneck, processors of the future will be a grid of processing elements interleaved with embedded memory in a network structure.
-Almost like a Beowulf cluster on a chip.
+Almost like a {{% wikipedia article="Beowulf cluster" %}} on a chip.

 People are worried about how conventional programs will scale to these new architectures, but I believe they won't have to.
 Code monkeys won't be writing code to spawn thousands of cooperating threads to run the logic of a C++ application faster.
 Instead, PhDs will write specialized libraries to leverage all that parallel processing power for specific algorithms.
-You'll have a raytracing library, an image processing library, an FFT library, etc. These specialized libraries will have no problem sponging up all the excess computing resources, while your traditional software continues to run on just two or three traditional cores.
+You'll have a raytracing library, an image processing library, an {{% wikipedia article="Fast Fourier transform" text="FFT" %}} library, etc. These specialized libraries will have no problem sponging up all the excess computing resources, while your traditional software continues to run on just two or three traditional cores.

 Back on the subject of AI, my theory is that these highly parallel architectures will be much more suited to simulating the highly parallel human brain.
 They